Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 • Blue Lake 274.
 54-61 days.
 CBM.
 Tasty and unique flavor, plump, tender, fine texture.
 Dark-green, rounded pods 5½ to 6½ inches long; white seeds.
 Dwarf, bushy plants 12 to 22 inches tall.
 Beans come to maturity almost all at once; good for canning and freezing.
 Heavy yields.

 • Derby.
 57 days.
 AAS.
 CBM.
 Excellent flavor.
 Straight, dark-green pods, oval and rounded to 7 inches long; best when picked 5 inches long; white seeds.
 Good for freezing and canning.
-Strong upright plant with slow seed development for long harvest.
+Strong upright plant with slow seed development for a long harvest.
 Weather tolerant.

 • Harvester.
 50-60 days.
 CBM, V. Round medium-green straight, stringless pods 5 to 6 inches long.
-Pods set high on hardy upright 21 inch plants.
+Pods set high on hardy upright 21-inch plants.
 Grows well in warm, southern regions.

 • Provider.
 52 days.
 CBM, PM.
 Excellent fresh and retains flavor after pickling.
 Medium-green, round, stringless pods to 6 inches long.
 Dependable, good choice for cool soil, early or late sowing; does well in heat and adverse weather.
 Adapted for many regions.

 • Romano Bush.
 50-70 days.
 CBM.
 Distinctive flavorful bean, meaty.
 Long, flat, medium-green, stringless pods to 5 inches long.
-Bush type plant to 20 inches tall.
+Bush-type plant to 20 inches tall.
 Abundant yield.

 • Tendercrop.
 46-61 days.
 CBM, PM, V. Crisp, tender, flavorful.
 Round, straight, slender, dark green pods 5 to 7 inches long; pods in clusters.
 Heavy yields; good home garden variety, adapted to northern gardens.